ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 👨‍🏫 Click on the arrow next to the house symbol, the tabs will extend and be labeled so you can see what each symbol means, Health, Child Protection, Nutrition, Wash, and Education.

 🧑‍🏫 For example, the second button-down with a picture of the caduceus/medical symbol indicates **Health**.
-Click on the **Health** button and a report will open on on the status of the scenarions for each indicator.
+Click on the **Health** button and a report will open on the status of the scenario for each indicator.

 👨‍🏫 Click on each button to see the information for each factor.